 There is free shipping on all orders over \$79 for the entire term if you use the default shipping address of Campus Store.
-There is free expedited shipping on ALL orders shipping to the Campus store between Feb 5th and Feb 18th.
+There is free expedited shipping on ALL orders shipping to the Campus store between February 3rd and February 16th.
 To qualify for these deals, you must use the campus default address at checkout.
 When your books arrive at the bookstore, you will receive an email and will then be able to come pick them up.

-If you are using Financial Aid or Book Support, make sure to select "Use a voucher" on the first online ordering page (see tutorial for more information).
+If you are using Financial Aid for book purchases, make sure to select "Use a voucher" on the first online ordering page (see tutorial for more information).